open5e/open5e/source/monsters/statistics.rst

 Statistics
 ==========

+A monster’s statistics, sometimes referred to as its **stat block**, provide the essential information that you need to run the monster.

 Modifying Creatures
 ~~~~~~~~~~~~~~~~~~~

 Despite the versatile collection of monsters in this book, you might
 be at a loss when it comes to finding the perfect creature for part
 of an adventure.
 Feel free to tweak an existing creature to make it
 into something more useful for you, perhaps by borrowing a trait or
 two from a different monster or by using a **variant** or
 **template**, such as the ones in this book.
 Keep in mind that
 modifying a monster, including when you apply a template to it,
 might change its challenge rating.
->>>>>>> monster-mash

-A monster’s statistics, sometimes referred to as its **stat block**,
-provide the essential information that you need to run the monster.

 Size
 ~~~~